iristan0617/CW2025/README.md

 ### Implemented but Not Working Properly
-- Scoring system not updating
+- Unable to control blocks

 ### Features Not Implemented
 - Hold piece functionality